xxffliu/LSTM_peptides/README.md

 - `step` *(OPTIONAL, default=`1`)*
   - Step size to move the sliding window or the prediction target
 - `target` *(OPTIONAL, default=`all`)*
-  - whether to learn all proceeding characters or just the last the single next one in sequence
+  - whether to learn 'all' proceeding characters or just the last the single next 'one' in sequence
-- `target` *(OPTIONAL, default='all')*
-  - whether to learn all proceeding characters or just the last 'one' in sequence
 - `padlen` *(OPTIONAL, default=0)*
   - number of tailing padding spaces to add to the sequences.
 If 0, sequences are padded to the length of the longest sequence in the dataset.